harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/modules-imports.md

 ***

-<h1>Purpose</h1>
+<h1>Background</h1>
-Explanation and code samples to explain how to import the included and external modules into your k6 script.
+Load Impact 4.0 and k6 come with a batteries included standard library.
+They also support importing external libraries.
+This article provides an explanation and code samples on how to import the included or external modules into your k6 script.

+_**Best Practice Alert:**_ We recommend that you start building out you own custom library for common actions you find yourself doing in your test scripts.
+This is especialy important to make your efforts scalable to the rest of your team.

+**Note:** External libraries are only available for import when using k6 locally to trigger tests.
+When you execute your test using the `k6 cloud` command, k6 will automatically bundle up the dependencies into an archive and upload that to our cloud service.
+You can rerun these tests through the web interface.

 - TOC
 {:toc}

+***

 ## Modules
 Load testing sophisticated applications requires advanced scripting capabilities, k6 supports powerful modules feature allowing you to: